apnadkarni/blt/man/graph.rst

     .g axis configure y -logscale yes

 One important way axes are used is to zoom in on a particular data region.
 Zooming is done by simply specifying new axis limits using the **-min** and **-max** configuration options.

  ::

     .g axis configure x -min 1.0 -max 1.5
     .g axis configure y -min 12.0 -max 55.15

-To zoom interactively, you link the **axis**  configure\fR operations with some user interaction (such as pressing the mouse button), using the **bind** command.
+To zoom interactively, you link the **axis configure** operations with some user interaction (such as pressing the mouse button), using the **bind** command.
 To convert between screen and graph coordinates, use the **invtransform** operation.

  ::